Explainable deepfake and spoofing detection: an attack analysis using SHapley Additive exPlanations: Experimental setup

 \subsection{SHAP analysis and pruning}

 SHAP values\footnote{\href{https://captum.ai/api/gradient_shap.html}{https://captum.ai/api/gradient\_shap.html}} for a given input feature are computed from background features (also called baselines) of identically-sized zero-valued vectors.
 The number of randomly generated examples per sample is set to 20.
 All experiments reported in the paper are performed with the same random seed on a single NVIDIA GeForce RTX 3090 GPU.
-Results are reproducible with the same random seed and GPU environment using the same SHAP implementation and our scripts available online.\footnote{Our scripts will be made available upon publication.}
+Results are reproducible with the same random seed and GPU environment using the same SHAP implementation and our scripts available online.\footnote{\href{https://github.com/GeWanying/shap-anti-spoofing}{https://github.com/GeWanying/shap-anti-spoofing}}

 While SHAP values are derived for every time sample $n$ or every specto-temporal sample $[m,n]$, we observed particularly high SHAP values for typically small numbers of specific samples or intervals.
 Histograms of SHAP values for both 1D and 2D classifiers depicted in Fig.~\ref{fig:Sorted} show approximate negative exponential distributions and that the highest SHAP values are accounted for by approximately 0.2\% of samples.
 By selectively pruning the input, we confirmed through experiments not reported here that samples with these highest SHAP values have a dominant influence upon the classifier output whereas samples with near-to-zero SHAP values have comparatively less influence.
 Accordingly, all SHAP visualisations reported in the remainder of this paper correspond to the 0.2\% of samples with the highest, dominant SHAP values.
 In similar fashion to~\cite{becker2018interpreting}, SHAP values in support of the spoofed class (red only) are encoded in colour intensity superimposed upon waveform or magnitude spectrogram plots.